-- a.
+- 1. Mandatory Prohibitions: - a.
+The PHA will prohibit admission if any household member has ever been convicted of drug related criminal activity for the manufacture or production of methamphetamine on the premises of federally assisted housing. - b.
+The PHA will prohibit admission if any member of the household is subject to a lifetime registration requirement under a state sex offender registration program. - 2.
+Permissive Prohibitions - a.
 The PHA consulted with its CoC partner and took into consideration the CoC's recommendations prior to establishing the permissive prohibitions. - b.
-The permissive prohibitions established for EHV applicants must not be more prohibitive than the policy established for admissions to the regular HCV program.
+The permissive prohibitions established for EHV applicants must not be more prohibitive than the policy established for admissions to the regular HCV program. - c.
+The PHA has established the following EHV permissive prohibitions for admission: - 1) If the PHA determines that any household member is currently engaged in, or has engaged in within the previous 12 months: - a) Violent criminal activity - b) Other criminal activity which may threaten the health, safety, or rights to peaceful enjoyment of the premises by other residents or persons residing in the immediate vicinity. - If any member of the family has committed fraud, bribery, or any other corrupt or criminal act in connection with any Federal housing program within the previous 12 months. - 3) If the family engaged in or threatened abusive or violent behavior toward PHA personnel within the previous 12 months.

-- c.
-The PHA has established the following EHV permissive prohibitions for admission: - 1) If the PHA determines that any household member is currently engaged in, or has engaged in within the previous 12 months: - a) Violent criminal activity - b) Other criminal activity which may threaten the health, safety, or rights to peaceful enjoyment of the premises by other residents or persons residing in the immediate vicinity. - 2) If any member of the family has committed fraud, bribery, or any other corrupt or criminal act in connection with any Federal housing program within the previous 12 months. - 3) If the family engaged in or threatened abusive or violent behavior toward PHA personnel within the previous 12 months. - 3.
-Unlike regular HCV admissions, the PHA may not deny EHV admission based: - a.
+- 3. Unlike regular HCV admissions, the PHA may not deny EHV admission based: - a.
 Any member of the family being evicted from federally assisted housing. - b.
 The family currently owes rent or other amounts to the PHA or other PHA. - c.
 The family has not reimbursed any PHA for amounts owed to an owner under a HAP contract for rent, damages to a unit or other amounts owed by the family under the lease. - d.
 The family breached an agreement with the PHA to pay back the amount owed. - e.
 Family history of alcohol abuse or if any family has engaged or is currently engaging in drug related criminal activity within a reasonable amount of time before admission. - 4.
 The PHA will deny admission to the program if any member of the family fails to sign and submit consent forms for obtaining information. - 5.
 When adding a family member (other than birth, adoption, or court-awarded custody of a child) after the family has been placed under a HAP contract with EHV assistance, the PHA will apply its regular screening criteria to approve the additional family member. - 6.
 The PHA will notify the family of the limited EHV grounds for denial of admission prior to the denial.